At DIG we want to make sure that we deliver a welcoming and enjoyable environment for all visitors.

 Our admissions area is accessed from street level and the shop is situated to the right of the admissions area.
-There is not normally a large queue for entry but, in that event, visitors with disabilities or additional access needs do not have to wait in the queue.

 Please make yourself known to the staff member at the till and they will serve you as soon as possible.